CLS 101US/201US, Knowledge and Community syllabus

 Student Responsibilities

-- Check D2L at least every 48 hours.
-Your instructor may post important announcements on D2L, and you are responsible for knowing that information.
+5. Check Canvas at least every 48 hours.
+Your instructor may post important announcements on Canvas, and you are responsible for knowing that information.

 Grading Summary